angular/material-start/README.md

 This branch contains the same tutorial application created in master and the es5 branch... but this branch implements the application using JSPM and ES6.

+![material-starter-ux2](https://cloud.githubusercontent.com/assets/210413/6448551/70864488-c0e0-11e4-8767-c4e1e4c2f343.png)

+Above is a snaphot of the Starter-App with a **Master-Detail** layout: showing a list of users (left) and a user detail view (right).

 > There are no tutorial steps in this branch.
 Instead the finished application is published here for comparison and learning purposes.

-![material-starter-ux2](https://cloud.githubusercontent.com/assets/210413/6448551/70864488-c0e0-11e4-8767-c4e1e4c2f343.png)

-Above is a snaphot of the Starter-App with a **Master-Detail** layout: showing a list of users (left) and a user detail view (right).

-Also shown is the user experience that will be displayed for smaller device sizes.
-The responsive layout reveals the **menu** button that can be used to hide the user list.
-And the **share** button can be used to show the Share bottom sheet view.

-This Starter app demonstrates how:

-*  Angular Material `layout` and `flex` options can easily configure HTML containers
-*  Angular Material components `<md-toolbar>`, `<md-sidenav>`, `<md-icon>` can be quickly used
-*  Custom controllers can use and show `<md-bottomsheet>` with HTML templates
-*  Custom controller can easily, programmatically open & close the SideNav component.
-*  Responsive breakpoints and `$mdMedia` are used
-*  Theming can be altered/configured using `$mdThemingProvider`

 This sample application is purposed as both a learning tool and a skeleton application for a typical [AngularJS Material](http://angularjs.org/) ES6 web app: comprised of a Side navigation area and a content area.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.

-###### Wirefame
+### Wirefame

 The illustration below shows how we planned the layout and identified the primary components that will be used in the Starter ap: